 The Healeys Charitable Trust Fund has a genuine willingness to help young people change their lives through creative entrepreneurship.
 This is especially important for Cornwall as Vital Signs research commissioned by CCF showed that the county is a hotbed for business and self-employment.
 There are 23,270 business enterprises in Cornwall and 2,665 new companies were started last year, more than in any previous year.
 Rates of self-employment are 50% higher than the UK average.

-Young people living in Cornwall aged 25 and under with a business idea, can apply to the fund managed by Cornwall Community Foundation.
-Selected ideas will then be brought to Healeys panel in September where the individual will present their idea and talk about how the funds will be used.
-Recipients of the funds will be presented at Healeys Little Orchard Festival where they can promote their business ideas to thousands of festival goers.
+Young disadvantaged people living in Cornwall aged 25 and under with a business idea, can apply to the fund managed by Cornwall Community Foundation.
+Selected ideas will then be brought to the Healeys panel throughout the year, where the individual will present their idea and talk about how the funds will be used.
+Recipients of the funds will present their business at Healeys Little Orchard Festival each September where they can promote their idea to thousands of festival goers.

 Young entrepreneurs receiving a donation will be required to donate back to the fund 1% of their future profits as a way to support other young entrepreneurs.
 Healeys are also committed to donating an additional £50,000 over the next five years along with money raised from charitable events and festivals, as well as contributions from like-minded businesses and individuals to create a self-perpetuated fund.